 During the course of an academic year, Barnard CARES and Community Safety recover many items of personal property, either found unattended or turned in by members of the community.
 Information is taken regarding lost and found items, often this property cannot be returned, as the rightful owner cannot be identified.
 Found property is held for at least 30 days; we cannot guarantee retrieval of items after this time.
 There is an online form located on the CARES webpage to submit information if you have lost track of an item.
 Barnard Community Safety recommends that members of the campus community record the serial numbers of all valuable equipment, computers, stereos, televisions, etc. and file this information away for safekeeping.
 Should a member elect to engrave his/her valuables, do not use a Social Security number.
-Instead use information that will have personal meaning, including family birth dates, mother's maiden name, etc. Barnard Community Safety can assist in coordinating with NYPD's project identification program in which NYPD offers identity marking on technology devices and other valuables.
-In which case, information used to identify the item including a serial number assigned is provided to the NYPD 26 Precinct to assist in the identification of recovered stolen property.
+Instead use information that will have personal meaning, including family birth dates, mother's maiden name, etc. Barnard Community Safety can assist in coordinating with NYPD's project identification program in which NYPD offers identify the item including a serial number assigned is provided to the NYPD 26 Precinct to assist in the identification of recovered stolen property.
 Students are encouraged to participate in this program and register valuable property.